Bus stop: Information

-Public facing information
+Public-facing information

 Most bus stops are identified with a metal sign attached to a pole or light standard.
 Some stops are plastic strips strapped on to poles and others involve a sign attached to a bus shelter.
-The signs are often identified with a picture of a bus and/or with the words "bus stop" (or similar in non-English-speaking places).
+The signs are often identified with a picture of a bus and/or with the words "bus stop" in the local language.

-The bus stop "flag" (a panel usually projecting from the top of a bus stop pole) will sometimes contain the route numbers of all the buses calling at the stop, optionally distinguishing frequent, infrequent, 24-hour, and night services.
+The bus stop "flag" (a panel usually projecting from the top of a bus stop pole) will often show the route numbers of all the buses calling at the stop, perhaps distinguishing frequent, infrequent, 24-hour, and night services.
 The flag may also show the logo of the dominant bus operator, or the logo of a local transit authority with responsibility for bus services in the area.
-Additional information may include an unambiguous, unique name for the stop, and the direction/common destination of most calling routes.
+Additional information may include an unambiguous, unique name for the stop, and the direction/common destination(s) of most calling routes.

-Bus stops will often include timetable information, either the full timetable, or for busier routes, the times or frequency that a bus will call at the specific stop.
-Route maps and tariff information may also be provided, and telephone numbers to relevant travel information services.
+Bus stops will often show timetable information: either the full timetable, or for busier routes, the times or frequency that a bus will call at the specific stop.
+Route maps and tariff information may also be provided, and telephone numbers for relevant travel information services.

 The stop may also incorporate, or have nearby, real time information displays with the arrival times of the next buses.
 Increasingly, mobile phone technology is being referenced on more remote stops, allowing the next bus times to be sent to a passenger's handset based on the stop location and the real time information.
 Automated ticket machines may be provided at busy stops.

 Data model

 Modern passenger information systems and journey planners require a detailed digital representation of stops and stations.
 The CEN Transmodel data model, and the related IFOPT data interchange standard, define how transport systems, including bus stops, should be described for use in computer models.
 In Transmodel, a single bus stop is modeled as a "Stop Point", and a grouping of nearby bus stops as a "Stop Area" or "Stop Place".
 The General Transit Feed Specification (GTFS) standard, originally developed by Google and TriMet, defines a simple and widely used data interchange standard for public transport schedules.
 GTFS also includes a table of stop locations which for each stop gives a name, identifier, location, and identification with any larger station that the stop may be a part of.
 OpenStreetMap also has a modelling standard for bus stops.

 The United Kingdom has collected a complete database of its public transport access points, including bus stops, into the National Public Transport Access Nodes (NaPTAN) database with details of 350,000 nodes and which is available as open Data from data.gov.uk.
+In this database, developed by the Department of Transport in 2001, stops are classified as "marked" or "custom and usage" (i.e. unmarked stops where the driver will stop the vehicle on request).
+Use of marked stops varies: either the bus will always stop, or will stop by request only.